prowler-cloud/prowler/README.md

         -k                  keep the credential report
         -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1)
-        -l                  list all available checks only (does not perform any check) -L                  list all groups (does not perform any check) -e                  exclude group extras
+        -l                  list all available checks only (does not perform any check).
+Add -g <group_id> to only list checks within the specified group
+        -L                  list all groups (does not perform any check) -e                  exclude group extras
         -E                  execute all tests except a list of specified checks separated by comma (i.e. check21,check31)